 - In a large bowl, wash and drain the beans, and refill the bowl with fresh water.
 Set aside for 6-8 hours or overnight.

-- Once the red beans have re-hydrated, pour the beans and water into a large pot, and bring the pot to a boil.
+- Once the red beans have re-hydrated, place the beans into a large pot, pour in 500g water, and bring the pot to a boil.
+Skim any scum and foam that accumulates at the top.
 Lower the flame, and cover.
-Keep it on a steady simmer until the beans are easily mushed without much resistance, about an hour.
+Keep it on a steady simmer until the beans are easily mushed without much resistance, and with much of the water boiled out, about an hour to an hour and twenty minutes.

 - Use an immersion blender and blend the beans until smooth.

-- Finally, mix in the maltose, stir the paste, and cook until desired consistency.
+- Finally, mix in the maltose, stir the paste, and cook until the paste pulls clean from the pan.
+It should look like thick peanut butter.
 Cool completely before using in baked goods and confections.

 - If it's a hot day, place the soaking beans in the refrigerator.